soilwater/fieldcaster/README.md

 # fieldcaster
-A soil water balance model based on the FAO-56
+Interactive crop water balance model based on the FAO-56